osklunds/Distributed-SWMR-register/README.md

 | remote_starter: remote computer | Yes   | Yes | No      |
 | evaluator: local computer       | Yes   | Yes | No      |
 | evaluator: remote computer      | Yes   | Yes | No      |

+## The modification

+The implementation almost follows the ABD algorithm, but is modified to allow each processor to store own a register.
+This modification doesn't have a correctness proof, so I'm working on switching to the vanilla ABD.